nutanix-japan/nai-llm/docs/iep/iep_deploy.md

     EOF
     ```

+6. Patch the Envoy gateway with the ``nai-cert`` certificate details

+    ```bash
+    kubectl patch gateway nai-ingress-gateway -n nai-system --type='json' -p='[{"op": "replace", "path": "/spec/listeners/1/tls/certificateRefs/0/name", "value": "nai-cert"}]'
+    ```

 ## Accessing the UI

-6. In a browser, open the following URL to connect to the NAI UI
+1. In a browser, open the following URL to connect to the NAI UI

     ```url
     https://nai.10.x.x.216.nip.io
     ```

-7. Change the password for the `admin` user
+2. Change the password for the `admin` user
-8. Login using `admin` user and password.
+3. Login using `admin` user and password.

     ![](images/nai-login.png)